Subscribe to Our Newsletter

 How do you make a decision?

 You should calculate the effective interest rate you would save by making the early settlement.
-Then compare the effective interest rate with the return of the financial products that you would otherwise invest in (such as fixed deposits, bonds, stocks and unit trusts) using the same amount of money you would pay for early settlement.
+Then compare the effective interest rate with the return of the financial products that you would otherwise invest in (such as fixed deposits, bonds, stocks, and unit trusts) using the same amount of money you would pay for early settlement.

 If the effective interest rate is higher than the return of the financial products, it makes sense to make the early settlement.
-Conversely, if the effective interest rate is lower than the return of the financial products, you should not make early settlement.
+Conversely, if the effective interest rate is lower than the return of the financial products, you should not make an early settlement.

-In the discussion above, we introduced you the brief concept of rule of 78 that is popularly used by banks when giving a car loan and personal loan to borrowers.
-Rule of 78 benefits the banks because borrowers would pay more interests at the initial stages of an installment period although the amount of monthly payment remains the same.
-Therefore, when you make an early settlement after the initial stages, you would have already paid a hefty amount of interests to banks.
+In the discussion above, we introduced you to the brief concept of the rule of 78 that is popularly used by banks when giving car loans and personal loans to borrowers.
+Rule 78 benefits the banks because borrowers would pay more interest at the initial stages of an instalment period although the amount of monthly payment remains the same.

 Do consult us before making decision on whether you should make an early settlement or use our car loan/ personal loan settlement calculator to find out the total rebate from the settlement.